 Between 2014 and 2015, the US economy recovered faster than its peers, and the Fed began signaling rate hikes.
 The DXY climbed from 80 to over 100.
 Gold fell from around $1,380 to below $1,050 — a drop of nearly 25%.

-This was a textbook example of how a rising dollar can crush gold prices.
+This was a textbook example of how the gold vs US dollar dynamic can crush gold prices.
 Many gold bulls were caught off guard, but those watching the DXY had a clear early warning.

 Pandemic and Post-Pandemic (2020–2022)